Type 2 Diabetes Guide

 What To Do

 First, measure your blood sugar levels - this can easily be done at home with a glucometer.
-Eat a little or take a glucose tablet.
-If the early symptoms of hypoglycemia don't improve, contact your doctor for advice.
-Adjustments to your medications or insulin may be required, or possibly your diet and exercise routine.
-Always follow the diabetes treatment plan your doctor creates for you so that you can feel your best.
+Eat a little or take some glucose gel.
+If the early symptoms of hypoglycemia don't improve within 15 minutes, try again.
+If it still doesn't improve, contact your doctor for advice.
+Adjustments to your medications or insulin may be required.
+Your diet and exercise routine might also need to be changed.
+Always follow the your doctor creates for you so that you can feel your best.

 Additional Reading: